A winning strategy for spreading the word about your organization’s work is to get your nonprofit’s story in the news.

 There are plenty of ordinary happenings that can grab a headline, such as your nonprofit’s annual student art contest or upcoming 5K.
 Or your food bank receiving dozens of 55-gallon barrels of peanut butter (that happened to me once!).

-Here are the steps for getting coverage of your organization’s work in newspapers, TV news, and digital publications:
+For now, let’s review the 4 steps for getting coverage of your organization’s work in newspapers, TV news, and digital publications.

-Look at your organization’s work as if you are a reporter.
+What helps is to look at your organization’s work as if you’re a reporter.

 - Do you have a new program or a program expansion?